Counting geodesic paths in graphs: Extremal cacti

 Notice that for $i\in\{1,2\}$ we have

 This further implies

 which establishes that $\mathrm{gpn}(G^{\prime})>\mathrm{gpn}(G).$

 Notice that repeated application of the described transformation yields an antipodal cactus graph $G^{\prime}$ in which every multisquared vertex is bisquared, but which is not necessarily unipath resolved.
-But the application of Lemma \ref{Lemma_unipathResolved} to the obtained $G^{\prime}$ yields the claim. \end{proof}
+But applying Lemma \ref{Lemma_unipathResolved} to the obtained $G^{\prime}$ yields the claim. \end{proof}

-So far we have narrowed our search for maximal cactus graphs from $\mathcal{C}_{n,k}$ to squared chains, i.e a sequence of antipodal squares, with cactus subgraphs, where all cycles are triangles, attached to the endpoints of the first and the last square in the sequence.

-Let us now consider the maximum possible number of squares in a cactus graph $G\in\mathcal{C}_{n,k}.$ In order for $G$ to have $k$ cycles, it must hold $n\geq2k+1.$ Notice that $n=2k+1$ implies that all cycles of $G$ are triangles.
-This means every pair of vertices in $G$ is connected by precisely one shortest paths, so all such cacti have the same geodesic subpath number.
+So far we have narrowed our search for maximal cactus graphs from $\mathcal{C}_{n,k}$ to squared chains.
+Let us now consider the maximum possible number of squares in a cactus graph $G\in\mathcal{C}_{n,k}.$ In order for $G$ to have $k$ cycles, it must hold that $n\geq2k+1.$ Notice that $n=2k+1$ implies that all cycles of $G$ are triangles.
+This means every pair of vertices in $G$ is connected by precisely one shortest path, so all such cacti have the same geodesic subpath number.
 Hence, we will assume $n>2k+1,$ i.e. that $G$ can contain squares.

-If all $k$ cycles of $G$ are squares, then $n\geq3k+1.$ This implies that for $2k+1<$ $n<3k+1,$ graph $G$ must contain at least one square, but cannot contain $k$ squares.
+If all $k$ cycles of $G$ are squares, then $n\geq3k+1.$ This implies that for $2k+1<$ $n<3k+1,$ the graph $G$ must contain at least one square, but cannot contain $k$ squares.
 In order to establish the maximum possible number of squares in this case, denote by $s$ and $t$ the number of squares and triangles, respectively.
-Notice that $n\geq1+2t+3s$ and $t\geq3k+1-n.$ Hence, we have
+Notice that $n\geq1+2t+3s$ and $t+s=k,$ so we obtain $3s\leq n-1-2(k-s)$ which implies $s\leq n-2k-1.$

-i.e. $s\leq n-2k-1.$ A square chain $G\in\mathcal{C}_{n,k}$ is \emph{maximal} if it contains a maximum possible number of squares.
-From the above considerations, this means $k$ squares for $n\geq3k+1$ and $n-2k-1$ squares for $n<3k+1.$ Notice that a maximal square chain on $n<3k-1$ vertices cannot contain a bridge.
+A square chain $G\in\mathcal{C}_{n,k}$ is \emph{maximal} if it contains the maximum possible number of squares.
+From the above considerations, this means $k$ squares for $n\geq3k+1$ and $n-2k-1$ squares for $n<3k+1.$ Notice that a maximal square chain on $n<3k+1$ vertices cannot contain a bridge.

 \begin{lemma} Let $G\in\mathcal{C}_{n,k}$ be a cactus graph.
 If $G$ is not a maximal square chain, then there exists a maximal square chain $G^{\prime}\in\mathcal{C}_{n,k}$ with $\mathrm{gpn}(G^{\prime})>\mathrm{gpn} (G).$ \end{lemma}